 - San Antonio, United States is located on 29°25'26" North and 98°29'37" West in the WGS 84 coordinate system

-Note that if you would have measured with another horizontal datum, e.g. GRS80 you would have gotten slightly different numbers.
+Note that if you would have measured with another horizontal datum, e.g. GRS80, you would have gotten slightly different numbers.

 The most known use case is GPS, which uses WGS84 as its coordinate system.
-Your drone also contains a GPS which is used to tag the pictures acquired with your drone with coordinates and elevations that are determined in the WGS84 coordinate system.
+Your drone also contains a GPS that is used to tag the pictures acquired with your drone with coordinates and elevations that are determined in the WGS84 coordinate system.

 Plotting WGS84 on a Map